rcarrata/ocp4-network-security/sign-images/sign-images.md

 ## Run Signed Pipeline

-* Run the pipeline for build the image, push to the GitHub registry, sign the image with cosign, push the signature of the image to the GitHub registry:
+* Run the pipeline for build the image, push to the Quay registry, sign the image with cosign, push the signature of the image to the Quay registry:

 ```bash
 kubectl create -f run/sign-images-pipelinerun.yaml
 ```

-* This pipeline will deploy the signed image and also will be validated against kyverno cluster policy:
+* This pipeline will deploy the signed image and also will be validated against ACS/Stackrox System policy:

 ```bash
 k get deploy -n workshop pipelines-vote-api